VictimConnect

 • Call 911 for Immediate Assistance – You know yourself and your situation better than anyone.
 Trust your instincts and call for help if you feel you are in danger.

-• Locate Resources in Your Community—Call The Childhelp National Child Abuse Hotline at 1-800-422-4453 to locate supportive resources in your community.
+• Locate Resources in Your Community – Contact Victimconnect or The Childhelp National Child Abuse Hotline to locate supportive resources in your community.

-• Report the Abuse—Your local Child Protective Services agency may be able to help by investigating your situation and connecting you to local support services or law enforcement.
-Find out more about this process in your state by clicking here.
+• Report the Abuse – Your local Child Protective Services agency may be able to help by investigating your situation and connecting you to local support services or law enforcement.
+Find your state’s Child Protective Services in the VictimConnect Resource Map

-• Stay Connected– Friends and family members that you trust can be supports to you if you are experiencing abuse, neglect, or maltreatment.
+• Stay Connected – Friends and family members that you trust can be of support to you if you are experiencing abuse, neglect, or maltreatment.

 • Create a Safety Plan – Develop a personalized plan to keep yourself safe.
 Find help doing this here or connect with an advocate for assistance.

-Contact the VictimConnect Hotline by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing child abuse.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing child abuse.